N.B. This article has been revised and edited 24 September 2019.

 Ain’t we got fun?

-The Biltmore Hotel, in beautifully named Coral Gables, was built as a beacon for fun and sumptuous pleasure at the height of the Roaring Twenties with its Mediterranean Revival tower modeled on the Giralda Tower on Seville, Spain’s cathedral.
-It featured the largest swimming pool in the world, containing 1,250,000 gallons of water, where synchronized swimmers and alligator wrestlers entertained guests and Johnny Weismuller, who would go on to portray Tarzan on the silver screen, taught and showed off his aquatic prowess.
-Luminaries gathered in the hotel’s ballrooms where they enjoyed top tier entertainment and even illegal gambling under the watchful eyes of Al Capone and Thomas “Fatty” Walsh.
-Popular bands of the era pumped out popular tunes with their upbeat tempos, catchy lyrics and jaunty tunes while couples danced foxtrots, the Charleston, tangos and the Black Bottom under blazing chandeliers or glowing stars.
+The Biltmore Hotel, in picturesquely named Coral Gables, was built as a beacon for fun and sumptuous pleasure at the height of the Roaring Twenties.
+With its Mediterranean Revival tower modeled on the Giralda Tower on Seville, Spain’s cathedral it featured the largest swimming pool in the world, containing 1,250,000 gallons of water, where synchronized swimmers and alligator wrestlers entertained guests.
+Johnny Weismuller, who would go on to portray Tarzan on the silver screen, taught and showed off his aquatic prowess in the gigantic pool.
+Luminaries gathered in the hotel’s ballrooms where they enjoyed top tier entertainment and even illegal gambling under the watchful eyes of gangsters Al Capone and Thomas “Fatty” Walsh.
+Popular bands of the era pumped out popular tunes with upbeat tempos, catchy lyrics, and jaunty tunes while couples danced foxtrots, the Charleston, tangos, and the Black Bottom under blazing chandeliers or glowing stars.